sergeyen7/sergeyen7.github.io/index.md

 The x-axis is the trade's profit.
 The y-axis is the number of trades in this range.

-In statistics, this distribution is called “positively skewed.”
+In statistics, such distribution is called “positively skewed.”

 On the right are very rare trades with very large profits - big trends.
 They are called “outliers” or “fat tails” and bring the main profits in trend following.